Hello my friends,

 Honey Smith Walls 0:00

-Welcome to season four of the Cannabis Truth Podcast.
+Welcome to season four of the Cannaba Verum podcast, the cannabis truth podcast.

 I speak the language of cannabis freely and uncensored while educating my audience on safe use of this live plant therapy.
 You should know what’s in your cannabis…what’s good and what’s not.